HobnobMancer/cazy_webscraper/README.md

 `cazy_webscraper` is an application and Python3 package for the automated retrieval of protein data from the [CAZy](http://wwww.cazy.org/) database.
 The code is distributed under the MIT license.
 The full documentation can be found at [Read the Docs](https://cazy-webscraper.readthedocs.io/en/latest/?badge=latest).

-For full details see our publication in [Microbial Genomics](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.001086)
+For full details see our publication in [Microbial Genomics](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.001086), which includes example analyses.

 > Hobbs, E. E. M, Gloster, T. M., Pritchard, L. (2023) cazy_webscraper: local compilation and interrogation of comprehensive CAZyme datasets, _Microbial Genomics_, 9(8). [https://doi.org/10.1099/mgen.0.001086](https://doi.org/10.1099/mgen.0.001086)